carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 keypoints:
 - "The GeoTIFF file format includes metadata about the raster data."
 - "To plot raster data with the `earthpy` package, we need to read in the image as a numpy array."
-- "`rasterio` stores CRS information in the PROJ4 dict format."
+- "`rasterio` stores CRS information as a CRS object that can be converted to an EPSG code or PROJ4 string."
-- "Be careful when dealing with missing or bad data values."
+- "The GeoTIFF file may or may not store the correct no data value(s).
+We can find the correct value(s) in the raster's external metadata or by plotting the raster."
 ---

 > ## Things You'll Need To Complete This Episode